 What Does the SAT Test?

-- Mathematics: Covers algebra, data analysis, advanced math, and problem-solving skills.
+- Covers topics such as algebra, problem-solving, data analysis, geometry, and basic trigonometry.

 New Digital SAT Format